 It must be said that there are few online machine translation tools that are both free and powerful at the same time.
 So, as soon as a potential player enters the online translation market, sceptical observers are quick to scrutinize its performance.
-For the purposes of this article, the newcomer is DeepL, a machine translation company located in Cologne, Germany, that is managed by a team of no more than twenty employees.
+In this article we will have a closer look at DeepL, a machine translation company located in Cologne, Germany.
+This company is managed by a team of no more than twenty employees.

 The online translation community

-You might be forgiven for believing that Google’s AI is more adept at learning, especially when considering that the keyword “Google translate” is searched for 45 500 000 times a month.
-However, even though DeepL and Google Translate run on neural networks, DeepL’s AI often trumps Google’s.
+You might be forgiven for believing that Google’s AI is more adept at learning.
+And especially when you consider that the keyword “Google translate” is searched for 45 500 000 times a month.
+However, even though DeepL and Google Translate both run on neural networks, DeepL’s AI quite often trumps Google’s.

 How does DeepL manage to do more with the same technology?
-The answer is simple: the performance of any neural network depends on the quality of its training material, not just quantity.
-DeepL’s neural networks train on billions of high-quality translation segments from the Linguee search engine.
+The answer is simple.
+The performance of any neural network depends on the quality of its training material, not just its quantity.
+DeepL’s neural networks train on billions of high-quality translation segments from Linguee’s search engine.
 Its main contributors are reliable sources such as the European Parliament, Unesco patents, and literary works.

 15 times fewer languages but 3 times more efficient than Google translate

-Google Translate is a leader in machine translation, whereas DeepL only translates into 7 languages, Google Translate can translate into 103.
-Although DeepL’s technical director, Jaroslaw Kutylowski, stated in August his willingness to go further in a few months’ time, months later, nothing has changed.
+Google Translate is a leader in machine translation.
+While DeepL only translates into 7 languages, Google Translate can translate into 103.
+In August, DeepL’s technical director Jaroslaw Kutylowski stated his willingness to go further in a few months’ time.
+However, months later, nothing has changed.

 These results are good for the brand, yet one wonders how long the company will remain independent.
 Google’s desire to acquire strategic technologies, especially ones relating to AI, is well-known.
 With an average of 14 buybacks per year over the last 10 years, DeepL is likely to be in the firing line, and Google can be very persuasive.